Demo-ChefProject/nc/cookbooks/apache/README.md

 ## Whats does this cookbook do?

 ```
-Copy Apache to target node from Nexus repo
+ - Copy Apache to target node from Nexus repo
+ - Take backup of the current HTTPD folder
+ - Unzip Apache zip in target location
+ - Remove the Logs/* files
+ - Leave error folder untouched
+ - Update httpd conf
+ - update the newly created filename in the httpd-vhosts.conf file
+ - Check and create Apache service if not existing

+## On a more detail oriented scenario about how the code works (with the packages used and on the coding front)

-- Check if install location exists
+- For checking if install location exists
 A powershell script is used for this purpose.
 What this piece of code typically does is, it checks if the install location exists else exit the location.

 - Then the Apache zip file is downloaded into that location.